The best cauliflower broccoli “meatballs” I have ever tasted, cheesy balls with lots of vegetables and ground almonds.

-Cauliflower and broccoli “meatballs” made with almonds, Gouda cheese and Parmesan.
+These cauliflower and broccoli “meatballs” are made with almonds, Gouda cheese, and Parmesan.
 I love these little things so much!!
 It was actually quite unexpected.
 I mean, I thought I would probably like them, otherwise I would not have chosen to make them, but I didn't expect I would like them sooooo much.

-First of all the vegetables.
-As mentioned above the first time I've made these broccoli cheese balls I just happened to have some leftover cooked broccoli and cauliflower.
+Vegetables.
+As mentioned above, the first time I made these broccoli cheese balls, I just happened to have some leftover cooked broccoli and cauliflower.

 And I have to mention it right at the beginning, this is a great recipe to use the stems of broccoli and cauliflower.
 I normally use everything when cooking something with these vegetables, but when making a salad, for instance, it just looks better when using only florets.
 So I save the stems to make this kind of vegetable balls or patties, to throw into creamed soups or vegetable curries.

-The next times I have made this recipe for broccoli “meatballs” (and that happened many time during the past few years), I cooked the vegetable extra for this recipe.
+The next time I made this recipe for broccoli “meatballs” (and that happened many times during the past few years), I cooked the vegetables extra for this recipe.

-You will need about 4 cups steamed or cooked broccoli and cauliflower florets and stem pieces for the recipe, so that will be about ½ a medium head broccoli and ½ a medium head cauliflower.
+You will need about 4 cups of steamed or cooked broccoli and cauliflower florets and stem pieces for the recipe, so that will be about ½ a medium head of broccoli and ½ a medium head of cauliflower.

-You will also need ground almonds, you can either buy them already ground or grind them yourself in the food processor.
-If you do that, keep an eye on them, do not over process them or the oils they contain will be released and you will obtain a paste (almond butter) instead of ground almonds.
+You will also need ground almonds; you can either buy them already ground or grind them yourself in the food processor.
+If you do that, keep an eye on them, and do not over-process them, or the oils they contain will be released, and you will obtain a paste (almond butter) instead of ground almonds.

 When it comes to cheese, I use Parmesan.
 However, if you would like to make this recipe for cauliflower balls or broccoli “meatballs” vegetarian, do use vegetarian hard cheese.

 I never buy already grated Parmesan.
-I have done once, for convenience, I needed a lot and thought about saving time.
+I have done it once for convenience; I needed a lot and thought about saving time.
 What a mistake!
 There is absolutely no comparison between real Parmesan and whatever it is that they sell under the name of grated Parmesan.

 I also used half a cup of grated Gouda for these broccoli cheese balls.
-Again, I never buy grated cheese, it is just not worth it!
-The couple of minutes I spend with grating the cheese are repaid with much more flavor and less weird chemicals and stuff in your food.
+Again, I never buy grated cheese; it is just not worth it!
+The couple of minutes I spend grating the cheese are repaid with much more flavor and fewer weird chemicals and stuff in your food.

 If you don't happen to have any Gouda, you can replace that with other cheese you have.
 Cheddar is always a wonderful substitute.

 Start with steaming or cooking the vegetables.
-As mentioned above you will need roughly 250 g/ 8.8 oz broccoli and the same amount cauliflower to make these cauliflower and broccoli cheese balls.
+As mentioned above, you will need roughly 250 g/ 9 oz broccoli and the same amount of cauliflower to make these cauliflower and broccoli cheese balls.

 Measure the required 4 cups (a little more or less is OK) and give the cooked broccoli and cauliflower to the food processor.
-You can also use a fork, the vegetables are pretty soft, so that the fork can manage it as well.
-You don't have to turn the veggies to a puree either, they should be rather finely chopped, but not completely pureed.
+You can also use a fork; the vegetables are pretty soft, so the fork can manage it as well.
+You don't have to turn the veggies to a puree either; they should be rather finely chopped but not completely pureed.

-Give the vegetables to a bowl and add the almonds, breadcrumbs, grated cheese, grated garlic cloves, beaten eggs, chopped herbs, salt and pepper.
+Place the vegetables in a bowl and add the almonds, breadcrumbs, grated cheese, grated garlic cloves, beaten eggs, chopped herbs, salt, and pepper.
 Mix well with a spoon.

 Preheat the oven while you prepare the cauliflower balls.
 Lightly brush a mini-muffin tray with olive oil.
-Give the formed broccoli cheese balls to the tray and bake them for about 20 minutes until golden and heated through.
+Place the formed broccoli cheese balls into the tray and bake them for about 20 minutes until golden and heated through.

-If served cold, you could chop them on top of a salad, you could have them with any kind of dip or sauce as well.
+- If served cold, you could chop them on top of a salad, or you could have them with any kind of dip or sauce as well.

 Baked Broccoli and Cauliflower Balls with Cheese